techfromsage/advanced-mis/topics/timeseries.md

 <a name="list-entry_point"></a>

 ### Events with class `list.entry_point`

 Only available when using new list view and new list edit from November 2019 onwards

+Use this event to see whether users are viewing lists directly, or coming through an LTI tool.

+This event also allows you to identify whether the user followed a link to the list, section or item.
+Remember this is the entry point, subsequent clicks by a user are recorded in the `list.item.click` event.

 | Column | Description | Examples |
 | --- | --- | --- |